Exclusive 8-Day Photo Tour to Kenya

 November to February is less busy than the high season and therefore ideal for photography.
 The typical and very recognizable open savanna landscape (with gently sloping hills and the occasional acacia tree) in the Mara offers great opportunities to take sunset and silhouette shots.

-On this trip two highly specialized and experienced guides will take us on the journey of a lifetime: a safari!
-The focus is the game drives in our semi-open Landcruisers but optional guided bush walks, a visit to a local Masai village or even a hot air balloon ride can also be part of your experience.
+The focus is the game drives in the semi-open Landcruiser but optional guided bush walks, a visit to a local Masai village or even a hot air balloon ride can also be part of your experience.
 This is the perfect opportunity for exciting encounters and great photography!

 fotoreis Kenia